Short introduction to Content Studio

-Become a more efficient web editor by learning the basics of the content management system in Enonic XP.
+Become an efficient web editor by learning the basics of the content management system in the Enonic platform.

-Either if you are new to Enonic or have some web editor experience on the platform, here is a short introduction to Content Studio and its most important features:
+Whether you are completely new to Enonic or have some experience, here is a short introduction to Content Studio and its most important features:

-Enonic’s Content Studio should be familiar to most people who have had some experience with operating systems the last 20 years.
-It consists of two levels: Content Navigator and Content Editor—or Browse View and Edit View.
+Enonic’s Content Studio consists of two levels: Content Navigator and Content Editor—or Browse View and Edit View.

 Also consult our Content Studio documentation »